graphql/graphiql/.changeset/late-tables-teach.md

 *BREAKING CHANGE*: fix lifecycle issue in plugin-explorer, change implementation pattern

-`value` and `setValue` is no longer an implementation detail, and are handled internally by plugins
+`value` and `setValue` is no longer an implementation detail, and are handled internally by plugins. the plugin signature has changed slightly as well.

 now you can simplify implementations like these: